BC-SECURITY/Empire-Cli/README.md

 kill, remove, rename, and clear an agent using their respective commands.

 #### Interact Menu
+Interacting with an agent is how operators manage their implants.
+Usemodule is accessible from inside an agent and will prepopulate the agent in the options.
+The interactive shell menu can be accessed by typing `shell`, or you can run a command directly by `shell <command>`.
+Other options are downloading and uploading files, managing agent comms, and agent configurations.

 #### Shell Menu
 The interactive shell menu opens a shell-like environment for an agent that gives the look/feel of a real shell session.